section83/MacYTDL/README.md

 ## Acknowledgements

+MacYTDL would be useless without [youtube-dl](https://github.com/ytdl-org/youtube-dl).
+It is a remarkable, feature rich utility maintained by the most dedicated group of volunteers.

 Much is owed to Shane Stanley, for his many contributions solving problems with MacYTDL.
 Shane developed [Dialog Toolkit Plus](https://www.macosxautomation.com/applescript/apps/Script_Libs.html#DialogToolkit) which provides the dialogs in MacYTDL.
 Ideas for this GUI front-end came from many sources including:

 * Adam Albrec (game_creator@hotmail.com), author of PPC Media Centre.